rrwick/DASCRUBBER-wrapper/README.md

 4. [Find all read-read overlaps](https://dazzlerblog.wordpress.com/2014/07/10/dalign-fast-and-sensitive-detection-of-all-pairwise-local-alignments/) with [`daligner`](https://dazzlerblog.wordpress.com/command-guides/daligner-command-reference-guide/).
     * This is the slowest and most memory hungry step of the process.
 5. [Mask repeats](https://dazzlerblog.wordpress.com/2016/04/01/detecting-and-soft-masking-repeats/) with [`REPmask`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
-    * I found that `REPmask` worked well when `-c` was set to twice the depth of coverage (as determined using the genome size), so that's what is used here.
-You can override this value by manually setting `REPmask` options: e.g. `--repmask_options="-c40"`
+    * The threshold depth of coverage (`REPmask`'s `-c` option) can be set in two ways.
+The `--repeat_depth` option will set it to a multiple of the base depth of coverage.
+E.g. if the base depth (as determined using the genome size) is 50x and `--repeat_depth` is 2 (the default), then regions with 100x or greater depth are considered repeats.
+Alternatively, you can manually set `REPmask` options: e.g. `--repmask_options="-c40"`
 6. Find tandem repeats with [`datander`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
 7. Mask tandem repeats with [`TANmask`](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
 8. Find [intrinsic quality values](https://dazzlerblog.wordpress.com/2015/11/06/intrinsic-quality-values/) with [`DASqv`](https://dazzlerblog.wordpress.com/command-guides/dascrubber-command-guide/).